Workers Compensation Audit

 So what happens if your projections are off?
 That’s where the audit comes in.

-When you start your policy, you will guess what your payroll will be for a time period.
+When you start your workers compensation policy, you will guess what your payroll will be for a time period, and then it is subject to audit.
 An audit verifies that this number is somewhat accurate.
 It helps an insurance company verify the amount of risk they’re insuring.
 Do you need help with a Builders Mutual audit?

 They ask you what your actual numbers were in the prior year and then, using the same rate that you were given at the beginning of the year, they charge you the difference between what you paid and what the premium really should’ve been.

-That is why, on these policies, you’ll see the price listed as “estimated premium” or “advance premium.”
+That is why, on workers compensation policies, you’ll see the price listed as “estimated premium” or “pre-audit premium.”
 It’s the best estimate of what the policy costs.
 The real price is determined once the policy period is over.

-Ask your agent what the basis is for your premiums.
+Ask your agent what the basis is for your workers compensation premiums pre-audit.
 Your exposure basis is the data that the insurance company uses to calculate its expected risk, and with that the premiums to cover that risk.
 Examples include payroll data, sales data, vehicle counts and/or mileage data, and the like.
 They may also ask for a description of your operations, information about the officers and owners of the company, job duties, names of subcontractors, certificates of insurance for subcontractors, and/or tax documents.

 For more information, call us at 1-888-851-5572.
 If you would like to receive a fast and free quote, visit us on our webpage!